TheUnknownCod3r/BO4-Lucy-Menu/README.md

 ### Prerequisites

 To use this Mod Menu, you must have Atian Cod Tools.
-You can download Atian Tools [Here](https://github.com/ate47/atian-cod-tools/releases) These Instructions Apply to BOTH Battle.net, and Shield Client.
+You can download T8 Compiler GUI [Here](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PC) These Instructions Apply to BOTH Battle.net, and Shield Client.

 <p align="right">(<a href="#top">back to top</a>)</p>